Let’s Knock Out Your GRE

 - Fake tests use an inferior algorithm.

-While we develop our own practice problems for students to use to prepare and study, PowerScore instructs our students to use only real ETS GRE practice tests for self-assessment.
+While we develop our own practice problems for students to use to prepare and study, we recommend using only real ETS GRE practice tests for self-assessment.

 Once you get to work on your GRE preparation, you can proceed confidently with other aspects of the application process.
-Application schedules get tight.
+Application schedules get tight!
 Your recs, diplomas, interviews, and school visits can become overwhelming on their own.
-If you’re looking to apply to business, grad, or law school for 2019-2020, now is a great time to take care of your GRE.
-Your scores are valid for five years.
-Get the score you want and have it ready for your applications.
-Now that the GRE is universally accepted at grad and business schools and increasingly accepted at law schools, a GRE score can be a versatile tool, no matter which advanced degree you decide to pursue.
+If you’re looking to apply to business, grad, or law school, now is a great time to take care of your GRE.
+Your scores are valid for five years, get the score you want and have it ready for your applications.
+The GRE is universally accepted at grad and business schools and increasingly accepted at law schools, so a GRE score is a versatile tool.